uhctf/uhctf2023/challenges/obfuscation_drive/solution/README.md

 If we can somehow manage to get the AES key, this code can easily by adapted to decrypt `the_flag.txt.encrypted` that we downloaded earlier.

 ### keygen
-`keygen` is, as the name implies, a key generator.
+The `keygen` binary is, as the name implies, a key generator.
 As we learned above, it generates an AES key to decrypt files.
 However, it requires a password to run.

+Looking at the binary in a disassembler (Ghidra), we do notice that the password is only used to "start" the binary.
+The actual key generation depends on 2 parameters that we know: the file name and a hardcoded key (`owo_secwet_kwey`).

+We thus want to execute the keygen function somehow.
+Unfortunately, bypassing the password is not possible.
 We cannot tamper with the binary as it includes anti-debugging and anti-tampering features.
 (They can by bypassed but this is likely harder than the intended route 😁)

-Opening the binary in e.g. Ghidra will allow us to reverse engineer the key generation process.
+This forces us to read the assembly and reverse engineer the key generation function's working.
 More specifically, we can adapt the `keygen` function to python (see the `solution.py` file).
-This requires reading some assembly and/or Ghidra's decompiler output.